isaac-j-miller/git-watcher/README.md

 Let's say for the webhook configuration, your server's public IP is 123.123.123.123 and you have NGINX mapping port 8000 to port 80.
 So you would configure your GitHub webhook to send requests to http://123.123.123.123:80/webhooks/repository-name.
 IMPORTANT: you must select application/json as the content type.

-After setting up the config file, just modify your startup config on your server to run `npx git-watcher {config-file-path}` on startup!
+After setting up the config file, just modify your startup config on your server to run `npx lite-ci {config-file-path}` on startup!

 # Contribute